chanzuckerberg/happy/examples/target_group_only/README.md

 # Target Group Only

 This is an advanced example, but one that is helpful for hooking up a new happy service with existing infrastructure.
-Suppose you have the scenario where you application is already be hosted by an ALB controlled by some infrastructure elsewhere.
+Suppose you have the scenario where your application is already hosted by an ALB controlled by some infrastructure elsewhere.
 The usual happy behavior creates an ALB for your stack.
-However, since you already have an existing ALB, you'd prefer to hook up happy to it inside.
+However, since you already have an existing ALB, you'd prefer to hook up your happy services to it instead.

 ## Prerequistes